kev065/p3-cc-restaurants-SQLAlchemy/README.md

          Jasmine Lewis**

-5. ### Return a collection of all the reviews that the Customer has left:
+5. ### Return a collection of all the reviews that the Customer has made:
     ```
     customer_reviews = session.query(Review).filter_by(customer_id=customer_id).all()
     ```